Godswill Akpabio International Stadium: Facilities

 The Akwa Ibom International Stadium meets the requirements of the International safety standards; it is equipped with emergency service units (to enable exit within 6 minutes), closed circuit security cameras as well as crowd control steel fencing.
 There are also stand-by fire fighting equipment and metal detectors which have been put in place to avoid any misfortunes.
-The stadium has been slated to host the AFCON qualifying series against South Africa on 17 November.
+The stadium has been slated to host the African Cup Of Nations (AFCON) qualifying series against South Africa on 17 November.
 Local team Akwa United moved into the stadium in 2015 when their ground was being brought up to code.